 The term test will cover material from lectures, exercises, and assignments.
-The term test is of 90 minutes duration and will be written in person.
-Students will write their tests during their scheduled lecture time on October 17 or October 18.
+The term test is 90 minutes long and will be written in person.
 More information about the content of the test and the rooms will be provided closer to the date of the test.